jamie3/aws-fundamentals/README.md

 # AWS Fundamentals

-Deploys an EC2 instance with a web server inside its own VPC
+Deploys an EC2 instance with an Apache web server inside its own VPC and exposes it over an EIP.

 ## Create Infrastructure